Hello!

 Use of angles

-Angles have always been engrained in our previous brand, we made use of our chevron in multiple use cases throughout our brand.
-We no longer use our chevron as a design element as it was beginning to dilute our logo.
-Today we use inspiration from our chevron and continue to use angle appropriately for images and background elements.
+Angles have always been ingrained in the previous brand.
+The team made use of the chevron in multiple cases throughout the brand.
+Initially, the chevron served as a significant design element but became diluted over time.
+With the update, inspiration from the chevron has been taken into account, and its angle is now appropriately used for images and background elements.

-These deck templates have over 100+ customizable slide designs for easy implementation and use.
-Below are a few examples of the variations of slides CrowdRiffers are able to work with.
+Below are a few examples of the variations of slides CrowdRiffers were able to work with

 We have also created templates that are used specifically for sales (discovery to close) decks, customer onboarding and other internal training decks.